 - You can’t reuse the cartridges.
 You have to install new cartridges once the old resin changes the color entirely.

 This model from CR Spotless Simple Chuck processes 400 gallons of deionized water.
-It may vary depending on the hardness of your house water supply.
+It may vary depending on the hardness of your house’s water supply.

-Like other items I’ve listed here, this one is also ideal for cleaning various objects like any sort of vehicles, solar panels, windows, etc.
+Like other items I’ve listed here, this one is also ideal for cleaning various objects like any sort of vehicle, solar panels, windows, etc.

 The resin cartridges come with the purchase.

 It features color-changing resins, and you can see the current color through a window on the body.

 You can hook up a pressure washer to this unit.

 To cut your washing time, this spot-free car wash system comes in handy without any doubt.

 Yes, it’s a bit costly.
 But the brand speaks for itself, so does this model.
 More importantly, like other CR Spotless models, this one is also made in the USA.